qiuyangnie/hutton/03_types_and_classes/note0.md

 This type contains numbers with a decimal point, such as `-12.34`, `1.0`, and `3.1415927`, with a fixed amount of memory being used for their storage.

 The term *floating-point* comes from the fact that the number of digits permitted after the decimal point depends upon the size of the number.
 For example, evaluating `sqrt 2 :: Float` using GHCi gives the result `1.4142135` (the library function `sqrt` calculates the square root of a floating-point number), which has seven digits after the decimal point, whereas `sqrt 99999 :: Float` gives `316.2262`, which only has four digits after the point.

+### `Double` - double-precision floating-point numbers
+This type is similar to `Float`, except that twice as much memory is used for storage of these numbers to increase their precision.
+For example, evaluating `sqrt 2 :: Double` gives `1.4142135623730951`.
+Using floating-point numbers is a specialist topic that requires a careful treatment of rounding errors.